georchestra/docker/README.md

 1. Update the FQDN variable in [.envs-common](.envs-common) file (hint: grep for `georchestra-127-0-1-1.traefik.me`)
 2. Two options for the TLS/SSL certificate:
-    * If your web server exposed to the internet (most likely it is), remove `tls internal` line in the file `resources/caddy/etc/Caddyfile`.
+    * If your web server is exposed to the internet (most likely it is), remove `tls internal` line in the file `resources/caddy/etc/Caddyfile`.
     * If it is not, put a valid TLS certificate and a private key in the `resources/ssl` folder and declare it in the file `resources/caddy/etc/Caddyfile`.
 3. Reload the docker composition: `docker compose up -d`.
    May need to restart Caddy later if you are just modifying the Caddyfile or some file resources: `docker compose restart caddy`.